RELATED CHAPTERS

 Effective risk management requires exploration with the adult using a person-centred approach, asking the right questions to build up a full picture.
 Not all risks will be immediately apparent; therefore risk assessments need to be regularly updated as part of the safeguarding process and possibly beyond.

-Not every adult will require a risk management plan, but where there are concerns, a plan should be developed.
-The risk management plan should:
+Not every adult will require a risk management plan, but they are useful where there are serious concerns.
+The risk management should:

-• identify each risk and detail the measures taken or services applied to remove or reduce it;
+• identify each risk and detail the measures agreed in response;

 • identify who is responsible for each aspect of the required monitoring;